 We can think of a transcoding service as a two-party conference server that not only changes the codec in use, but the format of the media as well (e.g., audio to text).
 Using this model, the whole A-T-B session would be established in the same way as a conference.
-T would receive two INVITEs; one INVITE with A's session description and another with B's session description.
+T would receive two INVITEs; one INVITE with A's session description and another with B's session description, as shown in Figure 1.